 Did you know that banks offer a credit card amnesty program that can save you from ballooning card debt?

 For people who have unpaid credit cards, the Credit Card Association of the Philippines (CCAP) can help you.

-For people who are catching up on credit card payment, especially to settle debts from different banks, the Credit Card Association of the Philippines (CCAP) has some bit of good news.
-The organization is offering a feasible payment method for people to finally settle their credit card obligations once and for all through its Inter-bank Debt Relief Program (IDRP).
+The organization provides a feasible credit card payment method for people to finally settle their credit card obligations once and for all through its Inter-bank Debt Relief Program (IDRP).

-The credit card association’s IDRP is designed to provide aid to credit cardholders who need it most.
-With the help of this program, customers with huge debt can avail of a friendlier debt restructuring program that will help them get back at their feet.
+The IDRP is designed to provide aid to the credit cardholders who need it most.
+With the help of this program, delinquent credit card holders in the Philippines with huge debt can avail of a friendlier debt restructuring program that will help them get back at their feet.

 The agency says the purpose of the said scheme is to help “highly indebted and financially distressed (but well-meaning) customers get back on track toward responsible credit use.”

 Also, the IDRP will serve as a rehabilitation program for financially distressed customers who highly deserve a second chance.
 Through the effort of the Bangko Sentral ng Pilipinas (BSP), CCAP, Banco De Oro (BDO) and IDRP, those who will be granted amnesty will enjoy more affordable terms, lower interest rates, and a reduction in the equal monthly amortization enabling them to sustain paying for the account and prevent further delinquency.

 Who can apply for the credit card amnesty program?

 The CCAP’s debt restructuring program is not for everyone; it’s intended to help only the most deserving people with huge credit card debts.

 You’re eligible for the said scheme if you meet the following criteria: